nodejs/TSC/WORKING_GROUPS.md

 * Managing and monitoring social media channels in their language.
 * Promoting Node.js speakers for meetups and conferences in their language.

-Note that the i18n Working Groups are distinct from the [Intl](#Intl) Working Group.

 Each language community maintains its own membership.

 * [nodejs-ar - Arabic (اللغة العربية)](https://github.com/nodejs/nodejs-ar)